 Evaporative coolers are cooling devices that use the evaporation of water into the air to cool the air temperature.
-They are sometimes called air coolers, desert coolers or swamp coolers.
+They are sometimes called air coolers, desert coolers, or swamp coolers.
 Evaporative coolers use a quarter of the electricity of air conditioners and are relatively inexpensive.
 In addition, they do not use ozone-harming chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).

 Direct evaporative coolers contain a blower that forces air through a water-soaked pad.
 The pad acts like an air filter as it is cooled and humidified.
 One disadvantage of direct evaporative coolers is that they may increase the humidity.
-To prevent this problem, indirect or two-stage coolers have an additional heat-exchanging stage that uses a secondary heat exchanger to pre-cool the air.
+To prevent this problem, indirect, or two-stage, coolers have an additional heat-exchanging stage that uses a secondary heat exchanger to pre-cool the air.
 This second stage is the same as a direct cooler.

-Evaporative coolers differ in terms of materials and construction and mounting style.
+Evaporative coolers differ in terms of materials of construction and mounting style.
 Most evaporative coolers have an outer casing of metal or plastic with vented sides.
 The sides contain a centrifugal fan, an electric motor, and a water pump.
 Cooling pads often consist of a wool and wood mixture, or plastics and melamin paper inside a containment net.
 When water enters the pad, some of it is absorbed by the wood, allowing it to cool the air passing through.
-When choosing pads for evaporative coolers pad thickness is an important consideration.
+When choosing pads for evaporative coolers, pad thickness is an important consideration.
 Thicker pads can be more effective than thinner pads because there is more material to absorb water.
 In terms of mounting styles, evaporative coolers can be located on rooftops, exterior walls, or windows.
-Since the air originates outside of the house or building, there must be large vents to allow air to move from inside to the outside.
+Since the air originates outside of the house or building, there must be large vents to allow air to move from the inside to the outside.